Jean Segura Player Props: Marlins vs. Rockies

 Jean Segura At The Plate

-- He has homered in two of 76 games played this year, and in 0.7% of his plate appearances.
+- He has hit a home run in two of 77 games played this season, and in 0.7% of his plate appearances.

+- In 19.5% of his games this year, Segura has driven in at least one run.
+In four of those games (5.2%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.